Henry V, Holy Roman Emperor: Concordat of Worms

 After the second Italian expedition, the opposition in Germany was gradually crushed, and a general peace was declared at Tribur, while the desire for a settlement of the investiture dispute was growing.

-On 2 February 1119, Pope Calixt II took over the pontificate.
+On 2 February 1119, Pope Callixtus II took over the pontificate.
 On 24 October 1119, the Pope and Emperor again negotiated a settlement in the investiture dispute in Mouzon on the Meuse.
 Henry only wished to make extensive commitments with the consent of the princes.
 The negotiations failed.
 The encounter at Reims in October 1119 is considered the "end and turning point of royal penance in Medieval Europe".
 During the negotiations on the solution of the ban, Henry V found it hard, even unbearable to submit to a reconciliation ritual and meet the Pope bare-footed.
 After his father's walk to Canossa in 1077, the ideas of penitence and the personal exposure within one's social status could no longer be reconciled by another papal ban, as the intrinsic meanings symbolized subordination to the Pope.
 It is, however not certain whether the negotiations failed due to those circumstances.
 Only upon the conclusion of the Worms Concordat in 1122 was Henry re-admitted without penance or submission to the ecclesial community by a papal legate.
 After the negotiations had failed, Pope Calixt conferred the honor of papal legacy to the Archbishop Adalbert of Mainz, and thus strengthened the opposition to Henry.